rushilshakya/lunaranjit/content/about/_index.md

 <br>

 Luna has written about and been featured in print and broadcast media on the issues related to workers’ rights, migrant rights, language justice, and racial justice.
-Her groundbreaking work has been recognized by many community organizations and elected officials.
+Her groundbreaking work has been recognized by many community-based, national, and international organizations.
 In 2016, she received the Grinnell College Innovator for Social Justice Prize created to support and inspire innovative social change makers throughout the world. <br>